mlai-bonn/SeminarDeepLearning/s04_TrainingOptimization2.md

 this in deep networks.

 One approach is to add *skip connections* in the network.
-This skip connections form "highways" which allow for passing unchanged activation information to lower layers while skipping several layers [source].
+This skip connections form "highways" which allow for passing unchanged activation information to lower layers while skipping several layers.
 Another approach is to add *auxiliary heads* at hidden layers.
-This additional nodes are trained to perform like output nodes, but are discarded after training [source].
+This additional nodes are trained to perform like output nodes, but are discarded after training.

 ## Continuation Methods

 For applying continuation methods, we need to generate a series of cost functions $J^{(0)}, J^{(1)},
 \dots$, where the last cost function $J^{(n)}$ equals the original cost function $J$ that we want to optimize.
 This cost functions are supposed to be increasing difficult to optimize.
 During training we start with the easy cost functions and proceed to the difficult ones as the training continues.

 The goal of this method is to ensure that the local optimization happens mostly in well-behaved regions of parameter space.
 A region is regarded as well-behaved if the gradient information there